jefftriplett/templatemaker/README.md

 # Templatemaker

+> **NOTE:** This version can only be installed via the https://github.com/jefftriplett/templatemaker repo.
+Any mentions of `pip install templatemaker` are outdated.

 Given a list of text files in a similar format, templatemaker creates a template that can extract data from files in that same format.